Rodrigotari1/Rodrigotari1/README.md

 few highligths

 **13-18 yrs (2014-2020):**
-- moved to england for a rugby scholarship at 13, played till 18. regional-team in sout west.
+- moved to england for a rugby scholarship at 13, played till 18. regional-team selection in sout west.
 - ran ig sports pages at 15, hit a few thousand followers and made few bucks. picked it up later (4M Impressions, 30k followers in one month)
 - made wine at 16, sold some at 18 in france.
 - graduated high school, good grades.